FIWARE/tutorials.IoT-Agent/README.md

 ![](https://fiware.github.io/tutorials.IoT-Agent/img/water-on.gif)

-The result of the command to ring the bell can be read by querying the entity within the Orion Context Broker.
+The result of the command to turn on the irrigation system can be read by querying the entity within the Context Broker.

-#### :eight: Request:
+#### :one::zero: Request:

 ```console
 curl -L -X GET 'http://localhost:1026/ngsi-ld/v1/entities/urn:ngsi-ld:Device:water001' \